NationalSecurityAgency/skills-docs/docs/skills-client/endpoints.md

    "completed":[]
 }
 ```

-Here is an example where the skill contributed points but did not complete anything:
+Below is an example where the skill contributed points but did not complete anything:
 ```json
 {
    "success":true,